What is a REST API and Why Build One in PHP?

 Adding Simple Token Authentication

 For APIs that should not be publicly accessible, implement token-based authentication.
-This example uses a simple token validation approach.
+This example demonstrates a straightforward token validation approach.
 Production APIs typically use JWT (JSON Web Tokens) or OAuth 2.0 for more sophisticated authentication needs.

 <?php